-\para{Finding actual occurrences of pooling with the \datacrawls dataset.} Because of the high rates of errors, misrepresentation, and unreliability of publisher-sourced \ads files and the incompleteness of AdX-sourced \sellers files, it is important to note that our analysis of the \datastatic{2/22} can only be used as evidence that suggests the widespread practice of potential pooling.
-In order to confirm a pool's existence with certainty we need to observe it `in the wild'.
-To achieve this, we leverage the set of all (publisher domain, AdX, owner domain) triples recorded in our \datacrawls dataset (\cf \Cref{sec:data:methodology}).
-Since these were obtained from actual real-time bidding metadata from crawls of the \misinfo{full} dataset, they provide concrete evidence of pooling actually being leveraged by known misinformation sites (\ie dark pooling).
-In total, we gathered 2.8K (publisher domain, AdX, owner domain) triplets through two crawls of \misinfo{full} sites from which we identified 297 pools across 38 ad exchanges.
-These 297 pools are depicted in Figure~\ref{fig:dynamicSankey} (in Appendix $\S$\ref{appendix: pooling}) Of these, 218 pools (73.4\%) overlapped with those identified in our analysis of the \datastatic{2/22} dataset and 79 were new.
-The non-existence of 79 pools in the \datastatic{2/22} dataset prevented us from classifying them and this once again highlights the ad-industry's poor compliance with \ads and \sellers standards.
+\para{Finding occurrences of pooling with the \datacrawls dataset.} Because of the high rates of misrepresentations, unreliability of publisher-sourced \ads files, and the incompleteness of AdX-sourced \sellers files, it is important to note that our analysis of the \datastatic{} can only be used as evidence that suggests the widespread practice of \textit{potential} dark pooling.
+In order to confirm a dark pool's existence with certainty we need to observe it in a live page load.
+To this end, we leverage the set of all (publisher domain, AdX, owner domain) triples recorded in our \datacrawls dataset (\cf \Cref{sec:data:methodology}).
+Since these were obtained from actual ad-related metadata from crawls of the \misinfo{full} dataset, they provide concrete evidence of pooling actually being leveraged by known misinformation websites (\ie dark pooling).
+In total, we gathered 2.8K (publisher domain, AdX, owner domain) triplets through two crawls of \misinfo{full} websites from which we identified 297 pools across 38 ad exchanges.
+These 297 pools are depicted in Figure~\ref{fig:dynamicDarkSankey} Of these, 218 pools (73.4\%) overlapped with those identified in our analysis of the \datastatic{} dataset and 79 were new.
+The non-existence of 79 pools in the \datastatic{} dataset prevented us from classifying them and this once again highlights the ad industry's poor compliance with \ads and \sellers standards.

-Google and PubMatic were found to be the issuers of the publisher IDs associated with 120 and 48 pools, respectively.
-These pools enabled advertising supply chains for 127 (Google) and 67 (PubMatic) unique misinformation domains.
-33Across and Gourmet Ads were found to be the owners of publisher IDs that were shared by the most number of misinformation domains (30 and 23 domains, respectively).
-Both publisher IDs were issued by PubMatic.
-Other notable AdXes (and count of the number of publisher IDs issued by them which were pooled by misinformation websites) include Rubicon Project (now Magnite) (34), ContextWeb (now PulsePoint) (30), Amazon (28), and media.net (25).
+Google and PubMatic were found to be the issuers of the seller IDs associated with 120 and 48 pools, respectively.
+These pools enabled advertising supply chains for 127 (Google) and 67 (PubMatic) misinformation websites.
+33Across and Gourmet Ads were found to be the owners of seller IDs that were shared by the most number of misinformation websites (28 and 23 websites, respectively).
+Both seller IDs were issued by PubMatic.
+Other notable AdXs (and count of the number of seller IDs issued by them which were pooled by misinformation websites) include Rubicon Project (now Magnite) (34), ContextWeb (now PulsePoint) (30), Amazon (28), and media.net (25).